 He was born in Missouri in 1847.
-When he came to Tarrant County at age twenty-one, he couldn’t read or write.
+When he migrated to Tarrant County at age twenty-one, he could neither read nor write.
 He worked as a woodchopper along the river.

 Winfield Scott did not chop wood long.
 Like many of Fort Worth’s early wealthy men, Scott moved into cattle.
 Clip is from the 1878 city directory.

 On October 10, 1888 the Fort Worth Gazette reported that Scott was holding twelve thousand steers over the winter.

 On October 19, 1906 the Telegram declared Scott the biggest taxpayer in the city ($8,600 would be $219,000 today).
 Texas had plenty of two resources: cattle and land.
 Scott made a fortune in each.

 In the 1907 city directory one word—in boldface—about Scott said it all: “capitalist.”